fatipardo/PDBClean-0.0.2/README.md

 # Installation

 We recommend installing PDBClean inside a virtual environment.
 We provide an `environment.yml` with the libraries you will need.
-Additionally, Anaconda is a recommended prerequisite before utilizing PDBClean.
-You will need to link muscle to your virtual environment, just follow the instructions we provide.
+Additionally, Anaconda is a recommended prerequisite before utilizing PDBClean, and we provide our tutorial as jupyter notebooks.
 We have tested the installation on MacOS.

 1. Download PDBClean from GitHub and install environment from YML file